mo-tarek/mastering-c/README.md

 2. Inheritance
     - Inheritance can be simulated by creating a structure that contains another structure.
 3. Polymorphism
-    - Polymorphism can be implemented using function pointers to allow different display functions for different types.
+    - Polymorphism can be implemented using function pointers.
 ### **Data Structures**
 ---
   - [Introduction to data structures](https://github.com/mo-tarek/mastering-c/blob/main/src/intro-to-ds.md)